gmtprime/yggdrasil/README.md

   message distribution among subscribers.
 The name of the adapter is `:postgres`.

+For more information on how to use them, check the corresponding repository documentation.

 ## Transformers

 A transformer is the implementation of the behaviour `Yggdrasil.Transformer`.